Meet our Admission Officers

 Michelle Gonzalez, Admissions Officer

-California: Central Valley, East Los Angeles, Riverside, Ontario, San Bernardino, and South Central Los Angeles, Contra Costa County, Greater Imperial Valley
+California: East Los Angeles, South and South Central Los Angeles, North Orange County, West San Fernando Valley

 Michelle joined Pomona College in the Summer of 2013, shortly after completing her Masters in Higher Education at California State University, Fullerton.
 Although Michelle is a proud born and raised Angeleno, she opted to go out of state for her bachelor’s degree.
 She received her B.A. in Spanish at Colorado College.
 During her time at Colorado College, she served as a Minority Recruitment Intern for the Admissions Office, where her interest in admission, higher education and diversity emerged.
 These experiences led her to pursue her masters degree in higher education.
 During her time in this program, Michelle was able to conduct research with some of her peers to discover some of the factors that motivate first-generation Latino males to go to college.
 She also served as a co-lead to plan an education fair for the City of Maywood to promote and create a college going culture.
 As a member of the Pomona College Admission Office, she is part of the Diversity Program team and joins the efforts of the college to increase diversity on this campus.